 All the former owners and founders of Oasis Cannabis are now stockholders in CLSH, and together they own about 29% of the outstanding shares of the public company.
 We have included information from a few significant stockholders that were part of the previous ownership group.
-The stockholders who were included are the stockholders who were included are the stockholders who were information contained in this application relates to officers and board members.
+The stockholders who were included are stockholders in this application relates to officers and board members.